 - Cohort will also engage in outside learning activities including, but not limited to; scenario reflection, interview preparation, scholarly article analysis, and other job specific tasks.

 - Leadership Development staff meet in the fall with building principals and cohort members jointly to explore leadership opportunities on their specific campus.

 Executive Leadership Initiative (ELI)

 Program members will complete an Executive Leadership Initiative (ELI) that addresses an identified academic or systemic need.
-The objective of the ELI is to strengthen the executive leadership skills defined in Standard Three of the Instructional Leadership and Practices (ILP) rubric used in the Campus Administrator Performance Review (CAPR), as well as Core Competency 6 of the AISD Leadership Framework.
+The objective of the ELI is to strengthen the executive leadership skills defined in Standard Three of the Instructional Leadership and Practices (ILP) rubric used in the Campus Administrator Performance Review (CAPR), as well as Competency Three of the AISD Leadership Framework.
 The initiative can be a continuation of a program of improvement currently under the direction of the academy member, or it can be developed from the ground up in conjunction with campus leadership based on data analysis or demonstrated campus need.
-Proposals for the ELI must be received by October 13, 2017.
 The ELI is intended to increase the leadership capacity of each individual AP3 member in their current position with a focus on modeling personal responsibility and a sustained focus on improving student outcomes.

 All APPA meeting dates, content, and instructors are detailed in the syllabus below.